LuizMata/Pylos/README.md

 # Pylos
-An optimized outcome class generator for the board game Pylos Original work done by Professor Dong's SCIR297 Course from summer 2022
+An optimized outcome class generator for the board game Pylos\n Original work done by Professor Dong's SCIR297 Course from summer 2022